isomerpages/govtech-stp/_vaccinated-travel-lane/vaccinated-travel-lane-vtl-overview.md

 <label for="title1">Criteria 1: Be fully vaccinated with WHO Emergency Use Listing Vaccines</label>

 <div class="content" style="background-color:#edf4fa;">
-	<p style="line-height:1.5;">Travellers must be fully vaccinated with WHO EUL vaccines (<a href="/health/vtsg" target="_blank">click here for definition</a> of fully vaccinated) at least two weeks before arrival in Singapore. </p>
+	<p style="line-height:1.5; font-size:18px; ">Travellers must be fully vaccinated with WHO EUL vaccines (<a href="/health/vtsg" target="_blank">click here for definition</a> of fully vaccinated) at least two weeks before arrival in Singapore. </p>
-		<p style="line-height:1.5;">Unvaccinated travellers who are 12 and below in this calendar year can travel to Singapore via the VTL if accompanied by a fully vaccinated VTL traveller.</p>
+		<p style="line-height:1.5; font-size:18px; ">Unvaccinated travellers who are 12 and below in this calendar year can travel to Singapore via the VTL if accompanied by a fully vaccinated VTL traveller.</p>
 </div>

 <input type="checkbox" id="title2" />
 <label for="title2">Criteria 2: Hold an Accepted Proof of Vaccination</label>

 <div id="criteria" class="content" style="background-color:#edf4fa;">
-<p style="line-height:1.5; margin-bottom:15px;">Travellers must obtain vaccination certificates in any of the following formats, depending on what is available in the traveller’s locality.
+<p style="line-height:1.5; font-size:18px; margin-bottom:15px;">Travellers must obtain vaccination certificates in any of the following formats, depending on what is available in the traveller’s locality.
 If you are unable to obtain one of the accepted proofs of vaccination listed below, you will not be eligible for travel on the VTL.  </p>
  <p style="line-height:1.5; margin-top:0px; margin-bottom:0px; font-size:18px;"><b>Mobile Applications</b></p>
 	    <ol style="margin-top:0px; list-style-type: decimal;">
 		    <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether</a></li>